gabriel-ing/Quickstarts/Interoperability/BusinessProcess.md

 ## Next Steps

 There we have it!
 Our Business process should now be fully functioning.

+We can add the process to the production in the same way as we added the operation, by clicking the `+` next to `Processes` in the Production Configuration UI, and selecting our class.
+We can also test it using the same method described in the Operations guide.

 The full code can be seen below.

  Now we can move onto the final step of the build, creating the first step of the production [the Business Service Class](BusinessService.md)

 ## Complete Class